xcheng85/sim-vk-rend/README.md

 specialization constants: are set before pipeline creation meaning these values are known during shader compilation,

 push constant: update at runtime (after shader compilation)

+### barrier between compute queue and graphcis queue

+### pipeine, ds and resource
+1. bind resource to ds
+2. bind ds to the pipeline for shader to access